join other Veterans online

 Provides respite for Caregivers/Spouses by affording the opportunity to give back within the Program

-Fosters not only growth for the Caregivers/Spouses, but also enables them to have the knowledge to assist their Veteran, Child through the Service Dog continuum for life
+Aids in understanding for the Caregivers/Spouses, but also enables them to have the knowledge to assist their Veteran, Child through the Service Dog continuum for life

 Teaches teens how to give back to the community - earns Community Service Hours for college